 This is rare but we are happy to have a conversation about it.
 It may be that we can help you decide what would be the best instrument to apply on based on your experience so far, or – in exceptional circumstances – we may be able to accept two applications from one person.
 If you would like to talk about this, please contact us at auditions[AT]southbanksinfonia[DOT]co[DOT]uk and we can chat further.

 No. Many Southbank Sinfonia players have completed an undergraduate or postgraduate music degree in the UK and are therefore familiar with living and working in a major UK city, but each year we also welcome players who have studied abroad.
-Living and working in London can be challenging so it may be helpful if you have already studied or worked in a similar city or major town worldwide.

 Every country has its own specifications about whether a visa or any other documents are needed to work in the UK, so you should check online what is expected of you.
 We have authorisation from the UK Border Agency to assist a small number of musicians to gain a work visa to move to the UK for the duration of the Southbank Sinfonia programme.
 We encourage applicants to arrange their own visas wherever this is possible (for example with a Tier 5 Youth Mobility Visa).
 We regret that if you are not able to arrange a visa for yourself which enables you to live and work in the UK for the period of Southbank Sinfonia’s programme, we may be unable to take your application forward, but you are warmly welcome to contact us at auditions[AT]southbanksinfonia[DOT]co[DOT]uk to discuss this in more detail if you are not sure of what is required.